twelvelabs-io/twelvelabs-js/README.md

 yarn add twelvelabs-js # or npm i twelvelabs-js
 ```

 The current SDK version is compatible with API version 1.3.
-Since API version 1.2 is no longer supported, please use SDK version 0.4.x.

 # Initialize the SDK